KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/deeper-analysis-movie-sales-data/deeper-analysis-movie-sales-data.md

 ## STEP 1 - Revenue Analysis by Weekdays vs. Long Weekends

  **NOTE:** Different regions organize their day numbers in different ways.
 In Germany, for example, the week starts on Monday, so that day is assigned as day number one.
-In the US the day numbers start at one on Sunday.
+In the United States, the day numbers start at one on Sunday.
 Therefore, it’s important to understand these regional differences.
-Oracle Database provides session settings that allow you to control these types of regional differences by using the **ALTER SESSION SET** command.
+Oracle Database provides session settings that allow you to control these types of regional differences by using the **`ALTER SESSION SET`** command.

-1. Before we being creating our next SQL, let’s set our territory as being “America” by using the following command:
+1. Before we begin creating our next SQL, let’s set our territory as being “America” by using the following command:

     ```
     <copy>ALTER SESSION SET NLS_TERRITORY = America;</copy>